idilsulo/TheWorld/README.md

 <h2>Trip Page</h2>
 When you click one of the manage buttons listed in the Trips Page, you will see the details of that trip on a World Map.
-This map is created by using the Bing Maps Key API. </br>
+This map is created by using the Bing Maps API. </br>

 See
 [here](https://www.bingmapsportal.com/)